comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 {:#introduction}

-Even though the Web has transformed our world to become more interconnected than ever before, the Web is becoming increasingly centralized in recent years, contrary to [its original vision](cite:cites webproposal).
+Even though the Web has transformed our world to become more interconnected than ever before, the Web has become increasingly *centralized* in recent years, contrary to [its original vision](cite:cites webproposal).
 Today, the majority of data on the Web is flowing towards isolated *data silos*, which are in the hands of large companies.
-This siloization of data leads to a variety of problems, ranging from issues with cross-silo interoperability and vendor lock-in to privacy issues and the fact that data is in control by companies instead of users.
+This siloization of data leads to a various problems, ranging from issues with cross-silo interoperability and vendor lock-in to privacy issues and the fact that data is in control by companies instead of users.